jshvn/dotfiles/README.md

 ### 🛠 Install details

 The install process is multi-step and will likely take quite a bit of time to complete depending on your internet connection and machine capability.
 In general it is recommended to connect via ethernet and let this run until completion.

+There are almost always bugs when upgrading to a new OS version.
+The install process is set such that when an error occurs, the process will halt and you will need to diagnose and fix.

 **Boostrap:**